Types of Laptops Explained: 5 Categories and Their Differences

 - How portable does it need to be?

-- Do I value battery life or raw performance?
+- Do I care more about battery life or raw performance?

 - Will I be multitasking heavily?